Infobellit-Solutions-Pvt-Ltd/EchoSwift/PIP_Package.md

 If `TOKENIZER` is not set or is empty, EchoSwift falls back to a built-in default tokenizer:

-This ensures the tool still functions, but the fallback tokenizer may not match your model's behavior exactly — use it only for testing purposes or when no specific tokenizer is required.
+This ensures the tool remains functional, but the fallback tokenizer may not align with your model's behavior.
+Use it only for testing or when no tokenizer is specified.

 ---